shekhar2010us/kubernetes_teach_git/ex8/elastic.md

 If your cluster has the RBAC authorization mode enabled, create the additional `Role` and `RoleBinding` with:

 ```
+DO NOT RUN THIS, our's is not RBAC enabled
 kubectl create -f staging/elasticsearch/rbac.yaml
 ```